syncfusion-content/wpf-docs/wpf/XlsIo/Worksheet-Cells-Manipulation.md

 {% endhighlight %}

-> Note: Here row and column indexes in the range are "one based".
+N> Here row and column indexes in the range are "one based".
 Following code example explains various ways of accessing cells.

 {% highlight C# %}